 Three shared hosting plans are offered, each offering unlimited storage and bandwidth:

 While you may think their Lite Plan is sufficient, we recommend going with the Power Plan.
 Why?
-It includes 50 databases.
-This allows you to have a staging site, subdomain website, and more without having to worry about exceeding your database limit.
+It is 12X faster.
+This allows you to have a staging site, subdomain websites, and more without having to worry about exceeding any hardware limits.

-InMotion launched WordPress optimized hosting plans a few years ago.
+InMotion launched WordPress-optimized hosting a few years ago.
 They use NGINX (instead of Apache) with built-in server caching.
 These plans can be faster than their shared hosting plans… but not always.
 If your website doesn’t get heavy traffic, it’s okay to go with their shared hosting.

-InMotion states that their VPS-2000HA-S is the best value option.
+InMotion states that their 8GB RAM VPS is the best value option.
 Given the price and specs, we agree.

 Dedicated Server hosting